 J.D., Boston College

-Environmental Law, International Environmental Law, Torts, Research and Writing (Environmental Law), Wetlands Seminar
+Administrative Law, Wetlands Seminar, International Environmental Law, Topics in Biodiversity Law, Torts, Research and Writing (Environmental Law)

 Professor Gardner is an internationally recognized expert in wetland law and policy.
-Recent projects include advising the Government of Oman regarding wetland policy, coauthoring a U.S. Supreme Court amicus brief on behalf of environmental scientists, and creating an interdisciplinary course that facilitates discourse among experienced scientists, policymakers, and students.
+Recent projects include testifying before a World Bank arbitration panel, advising the Government of Oman regarding wetland policy, coauthoring amicus briefs on behalf of environmental scientists, and creating interdisciplinary courses that facilitate discourse among experienced scientists, policymakers, and students.

 His research and scholarship focus on U.S. and international wetland legal and policy issues, with an emphasis on biodiversity offsets.
 He has lectured in Africa, Asia, Europe, and North and South America.

 The Institute for Biodiversity Law and Policy received the American Bar Association’s 2016 Distinguished Achievement in Environmental Law and Policy Award, and Professor Gardner is the recipient of the 2018 President’s Service Award from the Society of Wetland Scientists and the 2006 National Wetlands Award for Education and Outreach.